Six-week Food Waste Challenge

 Food waste and you

 Brisbane residents throw away 97,000 tonnes of food each year.
-One out of every five bags of groceries ends up in the bin.
+This equates to one in every five bags of groceries ending up in the bin.

 Food waste defined

 The first thing you need to know is that there are two types of food waste:

 - avoidable food waste - food that was supposed to be eaten but wasn't (e.g. sandwich crusts, leftovers, food that's gone out of date)

 - unavoidable food waste - food that could not be eaten (e.g. used tea bags, vegetable peelings, meat bones).

 The Six-week Food Waste Challenge focuses on reducing the amount of avoidable food waste your household throws away.

 Make a difference and take on the challenge with Council and other residents to reduce food waste at home.